meilisearch/documentation/create/how_to/search_bar_for_docs.md

 ::: warning

-Since the configuration file is public, we strongly recommend providing a `Default Search API Key` in a production environment, which is enough to perform search requests.
+Since the configuration file is public, we strongly recommend providing a key that can only access [the search endpoint](/reference/api/search.md) , such as the `Default Search API Key`, in a production environment.
 Read more about [MeiliSearch security](/reference/features/authentication.md).

 :::